Heading to Sabah and looking for the best Kota Kinabalu travel itinerary? Perfect! We can help in this Kota Kinabalu itinerary blog.

 - admire the Sabah State Mosque

-- head to Tanjung Aru, exploring the beaches, the Park and wait for the epic sunset
+- Head to Tanjung Aru.
+Enjoy the beaches, the park and wait for the epic sunset

 Complete List Of Best Things To Do In Kota Kinabalu